dlc4-williams/dlc4-williams.github.io/_posts/2023-02-09-introduction.md

 tags: [dylan talks, writing assignment]
 comments: true
 ---
 Hello world!
 I’m Dylan Chan, they/them pronouns.
-I’m a Senior studying Computer Science.
+I’m a Senior studying Computer Science, and I'm one of your TAs.

 # Experience